 A Collection of Heirlooms

 Working with the expanded field of documentary, this project is an excavation of materials––a collection of heirlooms with stories surrounding my paternal grandparents of Mattoon, Illinois.
-Their generation is almost gone and I wanted to learn about their lives as individuals, and as a couple.
+Building an archive of objects, memories and stories, I explore these things to learn about their lives as individuals, and as a couple.
 I document the process, and preserve something about their generation, the Greatest Generation, so it is passed along, and not forgotten.